-When you live in a property, the gains made relevant to your period of occupation are exempt from CGT on disposal of the property.
+When you live in a property as your main home, the gains made relevant to your period of occupation are exempt from CGT on disposal of the property.
 Other periods you spend away from the property may qualify as deemed periods of occupation if you return to live there at a later date - the detailed rules on this are very complicated!
-The gain relating to the last nine months of your ownership is also exempt from CGT if you have previously lived in the property.
+The gain relating to the last nine months of your ownership is also exempt from CGT if you have previously lived in the property as your main home.